PeeterTarvas/JavaTask/README.md

   - [16.18.10](https://nodejs.org/dist/v16.18.1/)
   - [Current - 18.18.0](https://nodejs.org/en/download)

+## Running tests
+  - cd into helmes/helmes
+  - run 'docker compose up' - creates database instance that app uses and is needed for tests
+  - ./gradlew test
+  - I tried to make tests run on H2 database, but something in my setup failed and I could not get it to work

 ## 2 ways of running the application

-#### NB!!
-If you want to run tests then make sure that the docker compose inside helmes/helmes is up !!

 ## Running manually:
     - You need to have dependencies: